josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 # Setup

-I explained how to install this code on a [previous tutorial](https://github.com/josevnz/rpm_query/blob/main/Writting%20and%20Unit%20testing%20an%20application%20that%20can%20query%20the%20RPM%20database%20with%20Python.md) and the usage of [virtual environment](https://opensource.com/article/20/10/venv-python), but you can take a shortcut and just to this:
+I explained how to install this code on a [previous tutorial](https://github.com/josevnz/rpm_query/blob/main/Writting%20and%20Unit%20testing%20an%20application%20that%20can%20query%20the%20RPM%20database%20with%20Python.md) and the usage of [virtual environment](https://opensource.com/article/20/10/venv-python), but you can take a shortcut and just do this:

 ```shell
 sudo dnf install -y python3-rpm